Pedro-Velazquez/knowledge-base/engineering/ddd.md

 ### Entities

 An object defined primarily by its identity is called an Entity.
 Entities have special modeling and design considerations.
 They have life cycles that can radically change their form and content, but a thread of continuity must be maintained.
 Their identities must be defined so that they can be effectively tracked.
 Their class definitions, responsibilities, attributes, and associations should revolve around who they are, rather than the particular attributes they carry.
 Even for Entities that don’t transform so radically or have such complicated life cycles, placing them in the semantic category leads to more lucid models and more robust implementations.

-W hen an object is distinguished by its identity, rather than its attributes, mak e this primary to its definition in the model.
+When an object is distinguished by its identity, rather than its attributes, make this primary to its definition in the model.
 Keep the class definition simple and focused on life cycle continuity and identity.
 Define a means of distinguishing each object regardless of its form or history.
 Be alert to requirements that call for matching objects by attributes.
 Define an operation that is guaranteed to produce a unique result for each object, possibly by attaching a symbol that is guaranteed unique.
 This means of identification may come from the outside, or it may be an arbitrary identifier created by and for the system, but it must correspond to the identity distinctions in the model.
 The model must define what it means to be the same thing.

 It is natural to think about the attributes when modeling an object, and it is quite important to think about its behavior.
 But the most basic responsibility of Entities is to establish continuity so that behavior can be clear and predictable.
 They do this best if they are kept spare.
 Rather than focusing on the attributes or even the behavior, strip the Entity object’s definition down to the most intrinsic characteristics, particularly those that identify it or are commonly used to find or match it.
 Add only behavior that is essential to the concept and attributes that are required by that behavior.
 Beyond that, look to remove behavior and attributes into other objects associated with the core Entity.

 ### Value objects